 For example, you can buy insertable funnel-style entrance points which will prevent the wasps from escaping from your homemade soda bottle trap.
-These seem rather effective, but you will still need to find a suitable lure to draw the wasps in initially.
+These seem rather effective, but you will still need to find a suitable lure to draw the pests in initially.

 Some reusable traps include a solar UV light, but it seems to do little other than to identify the trap’s location at night.
-As wasps are seldom active after dark, this may be useful to find the trap in the dark and empty it, but it otherwise serves no active purpose in catching them.
+As wasps are seldom active after dark, this may be useful to find it in the dark and empty it, but it otherwise serves no active purpose in catching them.

 Where & When To Set Up Your Wasp Trap